 Session 1: What is a Leader?
+Date: Time: 120 minutes Facilitator(s):

 - 1. Make copies of Handout 1 and cut the quotations into strips so there are enough so each participant will have one quotation. - 2.
 Make copies of Handout 2 and cut in half. - 3.
 Practice the activity in Motivation with a few of your colleagues to see how it works.
 You can be a part of the group when the participants do it.